Emsley1d/Weather-Scraper/readme.md

 ## Description:

-A location based weather app to show the below for a user's location:
+A location based Weather Scraper to show the below for a user's location:

   * Current weather conditions.
   * Wind speed.
   * Temperature.
   * Sunrise/Sunset (unless already occured).

+ All weather data is taken from [Open Weather](https://openweathermap.org/).

  ## Deployment Link:

 [Weather Scraper](https://emsley1d.github.io/Weather-app/)

+## Technologies Used:

+   * HTML
+   * CSS
+   * JavaScript
+   * Bootstrap

 ## Project Aims:

    * To put my JavaScript skills to use.
    * To practice calling and fetching data from an API.
    * To practice manipulating the DOM.
-    * To make something useful and enjoy doing it!
+   * To make something useful and having fun.

 ## Wireframe: